-There is the potential that the Proposed Project could disturb human remains, including those interred outside of formal cemeteries.

-There are two known archaeological resources that are known to contain human remains: the vicinity of the Third Mission Santa Clara [CA-SCL-30/H], and the Native American burial ground at Tamien Station [CA-SCL-690]).
-Previous investigations indicate that CA-SCL-30/H has been determined eligible to the NRHP, and CA-SCL-690 has been recommended eligible; neither has been listed.
+- There is the potential that the Proposed Project could disturb human remains, including those interred outside of formal cemeteries. - There are two known archaeological resources that are known to contain human remains: the vicinity of the Third Mission Santa Clara [CA-SCL-30/H], and the Native American burial ground at Tamien Station [CA-SCL-690]).
+Previous investigations indicate that CA-SCL-30/H has been

-Because all areas of potential ground disturbance have not been surveyed for cultural resources, some portions of the Archaeological Study Area, and within those areas outside of the Archaeological Study Area established for OCS pole placement and vegetation maintenance, are sensitive for archaeological resources, including human remains; and since there is a potential to encounter heretofore unidentified buried cultural resources, including human remains, potential ground disturbance from construction could result in a significant impact on such resources.
-Implementing Mitigation Measure CUL-2 would reduce this impact to a less-than-significant level.
+- determined eligible to the NRHP, and CA-SCL-690 has been recommended eligible; neither has been listed. - 3 Because all areas of potential ground disturbance have not been surveyed for cultural resources, - 4 some portions of the Archaeological Study Area, and within those areas outside of the - 5 Archaeological Study Area established for OCS pole placement and vegetation maintenance, are - 6 sensitive for archaeological resources, including human remains; and since there is a potential to - 7 encounter heretofore unidentified buried cultural resources, including human remains, potential - 8 ground disturbance from construction could result in a significant impact on such resources. - 9 Implementing Mitigation Measure CUL-23 would reduce this impact to a less-than-significant level. - 10 Under Project Variant 1, described in Chapter 2, Project Description, PS7 would be located farther - 11 north than its current proposed location.
+There are two proposed locations for PS7 under Project - 12 Variant 1: Variants A and B. The proposed location for PS7 Variant A would be on the north side of - West Alma Street in San Jose.
+This location is in proximity to, but not within, CA-SCL-690.
+If PS7 - 14 Variant A is selected, than Mitigation Measure CUL-3 would still need to be implemented.
+The - proposed location for PS7 Variant B would not be near any known archaeological resource. - 16 Therefore, Project Variant 1, would not change the significance determination of this impact.